Appraisal Information

 Special Notice to Buyers

-Appraisers are REALTORS®.
-The safety of all REALTORS® is a priority.
-Therefore, this information was deemed necessary to educate market participants about a growing safety concern for appraisers taking “comp photos.”
+Appraisers are REALTORS®, and the safety of all REALTORS® is a priority.
+Therefore, this information was deemed necessary to educate market participants about a growing safety concern for appraisers while taking “comp photos.”

-As part of the appraisal process, real property appraisers utilize and analyze comparable sales (often shortened to “comps”) that are as similar as possible to the subject property.
-Appraisers are often required by their client to photograph the front of each comp, typically from the street, and provide those photos within the appraisal report.
-Photographing comps is a normal (and often required) part of the appraisal process, and this practice has been taking place for decades.
+As part of the appraisal process, real property appraisers utilize and analyze comparable sales (“comps”) that are as similar as possible to the subject property.
+Appraisers are required by their client (via FNMA) to photograph the front of each comp, typically from the street, and provide the photos within appraisal reports.
+Photographing comps is a normal and expected part of the appraisal process, and has been taking place for decades.

 Special Notice to Those Selling a Home